Ap3teus/craftjs/README.md

 Spigot Plugin that allows programming custom functionality for your server using Javascript.
 Inspired heavily by [Scriptcraft](https://github.com/walterhiggins/ScriptCraft) but trying to address some of it's issues.

-Core Javascript code is available at https://github.com/Ap3teus/craftjs-javascript
+Core Javascript code is available [here](https://github.com/Ap3teus/craftjs-javascript)

 ## Getting Started

-Currently the only way to obtain the plugin jar is to build it from the source.
+Download the plugin jar from [releases](https://github.com/Ap3teus/craftjs/releases) or build the code directly from source.

-### Building
+### Building from source

 0. Make sure you have `maven` installed
 1. Download and install [Graal Java runtime](https://www.graalvm.org/downloads) and make sure it's configured as your default Java (executing `java --version` should say `OpenJDK Runtime Environment GraalVM` )